cuttlefishh/python-for-data-analysis/README.md

 * Optional: Create user-defined modules and classes for use in your code.
 * Optional: Share your code on GitHub.

+### Grading

+There are 100 points total for the quarter:

+* Assignments: 72 points (9 assignments x 8 points each)
+* Final project: 20 points
+* Participation: 8 points

-Note: There are no midterm or final exams.
+There are no midterm or final exams.

 ## Schedule Overview